-There are many organizations that provide support services to help veterans, especially those transitioning out of the military.
+There are many organizations that provide support services to help veterans and military spouses, especially those transitioning out of the military.
 Personal branding and mentorship are two undervalued tools for anyone looking for a job.

-American Corporate Partners pairs veterans with Corporate Mentors.
+American Corporate Partners pairs veterans and military spouses with Corporate Mentors.
 Mentors provide career advice, encouragement, and connections.
 Want a senior level mentor at Disney, Morgan Stanley or Lockheed Martin?
 These are just a few organizations that work with ACP.

 Lastly, as a one-stop-shop for free online classes on many different topics, it’s hard to beat the Army’s e-learning platform, where classes are offered by Skillport.
 There are many classes focusing on leadership, management, business principles, IT, and project management.
 Some of the courses are designed specifically for acquiring certain certifications.